AdoriZahard/hi3er/docs/index.md

 !!! note
     Griseo2's Enhanceds are VERY optional to take.
 You generally would only want them if you don't get any other better door options during your run.
 If you do manage to get them, make sure to play around triggering Blue paint for Fallen Leaves and Petals in the Wind.

-####<p align="center">Pardofelis - Signet of Reverie (5th Core)</p>
+####<p align="center">Sakura - Signet of Setsuna (Felis Shop Signets)</p>

 Signet | Priority
 - | :----:
-**Neighborhood Chatters**: Every 100 Shiny Silvers obtained this round boost max HP by 25 and max SP by 1. | 1st **Motto of Meow**: Every 100 Shiny Silvers obtained this round boost Total DMG by 1%. | Optional 2nd **Back-Curled Tail**: Every 100 Shiny Silvers obtained this round boost Physical and Elemental DMG by 0.8%. | Optional 3rd **Nexus Signet 1: Empty Dreams, Self, Set, and Joy**: |
-**Nexus Signet 2: Empty Illusions, Empty Fantasies**: |
+**Bountiful Blossom: Koyo**: Triggering Ultimate Evasion Skill boosts Total DMG taken by all enemies by 30% for 8s. | 1st **Bountiful Blossom: Botan**: Triggering Ultimate Evasion Skill boosts Total DMG by 40% for 8s. | 2nd

 !!! note
-    If you get Kalpas2, you can take just Pardo's Max HP/SP signet and be done with her.
-If you end up unlocking her Core: 1st is preferred when you already have Kalpas2, 2nd is preferred when you don't have Kalpas2 unlocked or want to make sure you'll have better chances.
+    Better picked from Felis Shop.
+If you get them, make sure to play around them to properly use their boosts.

 ***